opicron/two-factor-woo/README.md

 ## Features

 - Two-step login flow on the WooCommerce login form: credentials are checked first, then the auth code field appears only for accounts that have 2FA enabled
+- **Works without JavaScript** — the auth code field is always rendered; JS progressively enhances it into a two-step flow
 - **My Account → 2FA Authentication** settings page where customers can enable, disable, and configure their preferred 2FA provider
-- Identity revalidation gate before the settings page is editable (prevents session hijacking from changing 2FA config)
+- Identity revalidation gate before the settings page is editable (prevents an unattended session from disabling 2FA)
 - Rate limiting on the AJAX pre-check endpoint (10 attempts per IP / per username per 10-minute window)
 - Accounts without 2FA enabled are unaffected and log in normally
 - Removes the FIDO U2F and Dummy providers on the frontend (admin can still use them)